-Ashley won the Stoye Award in Genetics, Development, and Morphology for her presentation of this work at this year’s meeting of the American Society of Ichthyologists and Herpetologists in New Orleans.
+Ashley won the Stoye Award in Genetics, Development, and Morphology for her presentation of this work at the 2016 meeting of the American Society of Ichthyologists and Herpetologists in New Orleans.

 Funded by: NSF Graduate Research Fellowship, Lerner-Gray Fund For Marine Research (American Museum of Natural History, NY), URI Graduate School.

 - Marranzino, AN and Webb, JF.
+2018.
 Flow sensing in the deep sea: The mechanosensory lateral line system of stomiiform fishes.
-In press.
-Zoological Journal of the Linnean Society.
-21 pp.
+Zoological Journal of the Linnean Society. https://doi.org/10.1093/zoolinnean/zlx090

 - Marranzino, AN and Webb, JF.
 2014.
 The Lateral Line System of Deep-Sea Fishes: Preliminary Observations on Stomiiform Fishes.
 ASIH Chattanooga, TN.